Deep Manifold Embedding for Hyperspectral Image Classification: Experimental Results

-\subsection{Comparisons with the State-of-the-Art Methods}
+\subsubsection{Comparisons with the State-of-the-Art Methods}

-To further validate the effectiveness of the proposed manifold embedding method for hyperspectral image classification, we further make comparison with a number of the state-of-the-art methods.
-Tables \ref{table:comparison_pavia}, \ref{table:comparison_indian}, and \ref{table:comparison_salinas} list the comparison results under the same experimental setups over the three data sets, respectively.
-It should be noted that the results in these tables are from the literatures where the method was first developed.
+{To further validate the effectiveness of the proposed manifold embedding method for hyperspectral image classification, we further make comparison with a number of the state-of-the-art methods: CNN-PPF \cite{15}, Contextual DCNN \cite{04}, Deep Spec-Spat \cite{19}, CDSAE \cite{06}, DPP-DML-MS-CNN \cite{gong_1}.
+Tables \ref{table:comparison_pavia}, and \ref{table:comparison_salinas} list the comparison results under the same experimental setups over the two data sets, respectively.
+It should be noted that the results in these tables are from the literatures where the method was first developed.}

+Over Pavia University data, the developed method can obtain 99.52\% OA outperforms CNN-PPF (96.48\% OA) \cite{15}, Contextual DCNN (97.31\% OA) \cite{04}, Deep Spec-Spat (95.58\% OA) \cite{19}, and DPP-DML-MS-CNN (99.46\% OA) \cite{gong_1}.
+Besides, over Salinas Scene data, the developed method can also provide competitive results (see tables \ref{table:comparison_salinas} for detail). {Furthermore, the recently developed manifold-based methods are also compared with the proposed method for hyperspectal image classification and the proposed DMEM method can provide a comparable or even better performance than these methods (e.g. LMSDL \cite{duan2020}).} {It can also be noted from the tables that the used deep model contains less or comparable number of parameters (about 2.5M) but better performance when compared with that of other deep models (e.g., about 18M parameters of deep spec-spat \cite{19}, 0.3M of CNN-PPF \cite{15}, 3.5M of DPP-DML-MS-CNN \cite{gong_1})}.

+{In addition, the proposed method also provide an impressive performance under limited number of training samples.
+For example, over Pavia University data, the proposed method can obtain an accuracy of 96.65\% under 40 training samples per class outperforms the ACR \cite{yu2020} (less than 90\%).